osm-fr/sotmfr-website/2025/README.md

 Run `npm install` to install dependencies.<br>
 Then, run `npm run dev` to start a local server with auto-reload in the browser.
+The site can be viewed at [localhost:3000](http://localhost:3000) and browsersync administration interface can be viewed at [localhost:3001](http://localhost:3001).

 The pages in `./src` will be generated to `./dist`